Libeled Lady, 1936, Metro-Goldwyn-Mayer. Starring Jean Harlow, Myrna Loy, William Powell, Spencer Tracy. Directed by Jack Conway. B&W, 98 minutes.

 Gladys Benton (Jean Harlow) is set to marry Warren Haggerty (Spencer Tracy) when he discovers his tell-all front page story about a socialite, Connie Allenbury (Myrna Loy), is false and she’s set to sue the newspaper for the astronomical amount of $5 million dollars (remember, this is 1936).

 Figuring the best way out of the situation is to turn the heiress into the homewrecker the paper reported her to be, Haggerty hires Bill Chandler (William Powell) to lure her into a compromising situation with a married man.

 First, however, he has to marry Chandler off to his bride-to-be to make him the married man in question.
-Of course, nothing goes as it’s supposed to (how could it?), and there’s a smart and sassy ending that isn’t really an ending at all.
+Of course, nothing goes as it’s supposed to (how could it?).
+Gladys starts falling for Bill, who in turn is falling for the lovely Connie.
+There’s a smart and sassy ending that isn’t really an ending at all.

 In real life, William Powell and Jean Harlow were dating, and many expected them to be married.
 That never happened, in part, it was rumored, because Powell was reluctant, perhaps because Harlow had already been married three times at such a young age, or perhaps because of the failure of his own marriage to another young blonde comedienne, Carole Lombard.
 Sadly, Harlow died of kidney failure just eight months after the release of Libeled Lady.
 She was 26.

 The availability of all four stars for this film was a result of the studio system, a benefit of that controversial and convoluted method of managing actors and actresses.
 The studio in particular had been looking for yet another successful Powell/Loy pairing; by this time the two were well-established as onscreen gold.